-Students on academic probation are placed under the supervision of the Associate Dean for Undergraduate Affairs.
+Students on academic probation are placed under the supervision of the Undergraduate Dean.
 They are not allowed to take courses on a passed/not passed basis with the exception of recreational physical education courses and courses offered only on a passed/not passed basis.